-Atamate is an Oxford-based smart building software company that started in 2007.
-We aim to reduce the environmental impact of buildings in the UK and around the world while reducing both capital and running costs of properties.
-Not only do we continually strive to provide customers with best in class software, but we’re also constantly looking for better, more innovative ways to achieve our goals.
+Atamate is a smart building software company based in Oxford, UK.
+We aim to reduce the environmental impact of buildings in the UK and around the world as well as reducing both build capital and running costs of properties.

-Based on decades of experience in construction, electronics and software engineering, Atamate uses a discrete network of sensors and controls to analyse building systems and usage, revealing and remedying areas of weakness, waste and risk.
-Atamate goes deeper than ‘smart home’ applications that focus on consumer comforts while providing machine learning insights that costly ‘building management systems’ cannot match.
+Based on decades of experience in construction, electronics and software engineering, Atamate uses a discrete network of sensors to analyse building systems and usage, revealing and remedying areas of weakness, waste and risk, and intelligent control to maximise building performance.

 Atamate can be deployed in new developments at a fraction of the capital cost of traditional building management systems.
 It provides revolutionary machine learning about building usage, system functioning and environmental factors.